Minimum Feedback for Collision-Free Scheduling in Massive Random Access: Achievable Minimum Feedback Rate for

-\end{lem} \begin{proof} We construct random $k$-partitions of $[n]$ in the following way.
+\end{lem} \begin{IEEEproof} Random $k$-partitions of $[n]$ uniformly distributed over the set of all partitions can be constructed in the following way.
 For each element in $[n]$, we draw a uniform random variable in $[k]$ to denote which subset this element belongs to.
 If $